Dumbbell Chest Fly: How To Do, Muscles Worked, and Form

-Dumbbell chest flyes are an isolation exercise and are usually performed after compound exercises, such as the decline bench press and barbell press.
-The dumbbell fly is considered to be the perfect finishing move and a great way to focus on your chest after a lot of pressing exercises.
+They are considered the perfect finishing move and a great way to focus on your chest after pressing exercises.

 Muscles Worked During Dumbbell Chest Fly

-How To Do Dumbbell Chest fly
+How To Do Dumbbell Chest Fly

 • Lie flat on a bench with your feet firmly planted on the ground.